NoviaIntSysGroup/llm-data-extraction/README.md

 ![Meeting Protocol Structure](assets/meeting_protocols_structure.png)

 1. ✅ **Extract Meeting Metadata with LLM**: Utilize a Large Language Model to extract metadata from the meetings documented in the HTML files.
-The JSON schema and prompt can be found in the [llm prompts folder](data/llm_prompts/meeting_metadata_extraction_prompt.txt).
+The JSON schema and prompt can be found in the [llm folder](data/llm/).
 1. ⭕ **Extract Agenda with LLM**: Further extract the agenda from the meeting data using the LLM.
-The JSON schema and prompt can be found in the [llm_prompts folder](data/llm_prompts/agenda_extraction_prompt.txt).
-One might need to make different prompts for each organ as the pdf structure for organs vary slightly.
+The JSON schema and prompt can be found in the [llm_prompts folder](data/llm/).
 2. ✅ **Convert to JSON**: The extracted data is then converted into JSON (hierarchical format) from DataFrame (flat format).
 DataFrames are useful for quick filtering and manipulation of the data whereas JSON format is useful for creating a knowledge graph.

 #### Knowledge Graph (KG) Conversion